From the Cross, through the Church, to the World

 “Our Town” Video Clip

 Create a video clip called “Our Town.”
-As a family, class, or small group, use video cameras to film local activities and locations that represent the place you live.
+As a family, class, or small group, record local activities and locations that represent the place you live.
 This can take any focus or direction you choose, but could include schools, restaurants, sporting events, cultural events, food pantries, hospitals, and the like.
 Play the video clip as an introduction to the sermon on Sunday, representing the local mission field.

 Family Worship